techstationspace/javascript-exercises/reverseString/README.md

 # Exercise 02 - Reverse a String.

+Run the tests by entering `npm run jest -- reverseString/reverseString.spec.js` in the terminal and watch it fail.

 Pretty simple, write a function called `reverseString` that returns its input, reversed!

 ```javascript